Prajwal-Prathiksh/BreakTheWall/README.md

 > A log file named `wallpaper_refresh.log` will be created in the root directory of the repository, which will contain the timestamps of each wallpaper change.
 This can be used to verify the script's working or to debug any issues.

 > You can stop the script at any time by opening the `Task Manager` and ending the `Microsoft Windows Based Script Host` process.

+## Reset to Default Wallpaper
+If it ever becomes necessary for you to revert to the default wallpaper :"(, you can use the [`ResetWallpaper.ps1`](ResetWallpaper.ps1) script to do so.
+Here's how you can do it:
+1. Run the `ResetWallpaper.ps1` script.

+**That's it!
+Your wallpaper should now be updated to the default one .... :"(**

 ## Run scripts on Startup
 If you want the scripts to run automatically every time you start your system, you can follow these steps: